wallacebrf/synology_snmp/README.md

 from(bucket: \"Test/autogen\")
 ```

-next, edit the name of the synology NAS as reported by the script. the "Server_NVR" items are included "mixed into" the "Server2" items to demonstrate things like GPU usage, GPU VRAM usage, and GPU fan speed. if theSynology system is not a DVA unit with a graphics card, these "Server_NVR" items can be deleted.
+next, edit the name of the Synology NAS as reported by the script. the "Server_NVR" items are included "mixed into" the "Server2" items to demonstrate things like GPU usage, GPU VRAM usage, and GPU fan speed. if theSynology system is not a DVA unit with a graphics card, these "Server_NVR" items can be deleted.

 ```
 r[\"nas_name\"] == \"Server2\")